 10. Do what you can, then let go of the uncontrollable

 “Do not let the behavior of others destroy your inner peace.”

 For some things, you can do something to help, like give a hurting friend advice.
 But remember, it’s up to them to use it.
 You can’t force people to do what you think is right.
 Instead, you’ve got to step back and see what happens.
 Don’t let it consume your thoughts.
 Instead, focus on something you can improve, like a hobby or a project.

 In short, stressing yourself out about the uncontrollable is pointless.
 You don’t need permission to start living in tranquility and contentment.
 Unload this burden from your shoulders once and for all.
 So, you can relax and focus on enhancing your world.

 Notice when you feel upset because of someone else’s actions.
-Observe your emotions but don’t absorb them.
-Let them float through and watch them leave.
-Resist the temptation to grab ahold of them.
+Observe your emotions, but you don’t need to absorb them.
+Let them float through your mind.
+Then watch them leave and resist the temptation to grab ahold of them.

-Always remember, you are worthy of happiness and a fulfillment.
+Always remember that you are worthy of happiness and fulfillment.
 But you can’t liberate yourself until you stop trying to control the uncontrollable.

-Bring continuous inspiring wisdom into your life by subscribing below.
+Bring continuous inspiring wisdom into your life by subscribing below and get our free app!
 Also, comment and share your thoughts!